 This feature also has a technical name: Isochrones.
 An Isochrone is defined as “a line on a diagram or map connecting points relating to the same time or equal times.”
 We calculate travel times using isochrones, so we tend to use both names when referring to it!

 Choose a Point

 Choose a point on the map that is the starting point for the isochrone.
 Drag to locate the starting point you want, and click to choose.
 Or, enter an address in the search box to create the starting point.
-You can then toggle the transportation mode (driving, cycling, or walking) and radius contour (travel distance) to reflect the boundary you want to create.
+You can then expand the boundary size by minutes and toggle the transportation mode (driving, cycling, or walking) to reflect the boundary you want to create.